‘Grey’s Anatomy’ Spoilers: Will Meredith Survive Another Plane Crash?

 As for additional Grey’s Anatomy spoilers, creator Shonda Rhimes hints that the season finale can have a huge cliffhanger.
 Right now, there’s a fan theory going around that the hospital catches on fire, and that some lives may be in danger.
 It’s not a crazy idea seeing as this Seattle hospital is disaster prone.

-While Rhimes wouldn’t confirm or deny the fan theory, she did tease that the finale is going to be “on fire” which definitely confirms Grey’s Anatomy fans’ worries.
+While Rhimes wouldn’t confirm or deny the fan theory, she did tease that the finale is going to be “on fire,” which definitely confirms Grey’s Anatomy fans’ worries.

 Rhimes spoke to Entertainment Weekly, saying, “Debbie Allen and I like to say that the episode is on fire.
 That’s the only way we’re going to describe it.
 It’s a pretty exciting episode that’s very on fire.”

-Actress and director Debbi Allen said of the hot season finale, “I can only tease that it’s going to be hot for real; it’s on fire.
+Actress and director Debbie Allen said of the hot season finale, “I can only tease that it’s going to be hot for real; it’s on fire.
 We had night shoots and we were up all night for a couple of weeks, but boy it was great.
 I was so excited every day.”

 According to Grey’s Anatomy spoilers that the hospital is on fire, Allen didn’t reveal the specifics on the episode but she did caution fans that they do have to worry.

 “Be worried, because it’s that kind of night.
 It’s going to be that kind of a ride.
 I think season 14 is going to be spectacular.
 We’re planting some seeds that you won’t see coming, but you will be waiting to see how it’s all going to play out.”

 Do you think everyone is going to survive on Grey’s Anatomy?
 Tell us what you think.